Doug LaMalfa: Tenure

 LaMalfa worked with Bernie Richter as an early supporter of Proposition 209, which ended affirmative action in California.
-He worked for passage of the Protection of Marriage Act, Proposition 22, which banned same-sex marriage in California, and after the California Supreme Court overturned that initiative in In re Marriage Cases, he was an early supporter of and active in the Proposition 8 campaign, an initiative that would overturn the court ruling and again ban same-sex marriage.
+He worked for passage of the Protection of Marriage Act, Proposition 22, which banned same-sex marriage in California, and after the Supreme Court of California overturned that initiative in In re Marriage Cases, he was an early supporter of, and active in, the Proposition 8 campaign, an initiative that would overturn the court ruling and again ban same-sex marriage.
 In June 2008, he urged voters to approve Proposition 8, saying "This is an opportunity to take back a little bit of dignity ... for kids, for all of us in California.
 It really disturbs me that the will of the people was overridden by four members of the Supreme Court."

 LaMalfa opposed Mike Feuer's microstamping bill, AB 1471, which Governor Arnold Schwarzenegger signed into law on October 13, 2007.

-LaMalfa was a co-author of ACA 20, which would empower law enforcement to act as Immigration, Customs Enforcement Agents and would have cracked down on illegal immigration.
+LaMalfa was a co-author of ACA 20, which would empower law enforcement to act as Immigration and Customs Enforcement agents and would have cracked down on illegal immigration.

 In 2007, LaMalfa successfully passed AB 1645, a law that would prevent seizures of firearms in the event of an emergency or natural disaster.
 This was the first pro-gun legislation passed and signed into law in a decade.
 When he was named the California Rifle and Pistol Association's "Legislator of the Year" for 2007, LaMalfa said, "Receiving this award today from the California Rifle and Pistol Association is a truly humbling honor."